ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 }
 ```

-This will generate the following schema
+This will generate the following schema.
 ```
 type Query {
     profile: Person!